MightyPrytanis/codebase/docs/security/CODEBASE_SECURITY_REVIEW_AND_COMPREHENSIVE_CODE_AUDIT_GUIDE_AND_REPORTING.md

 **Context:** Step 12 work outsourced to third-party agents/orchestrators due to Cursor's repeated failures to comply with user instructions, especially in documentation and reporting.

-**Critical Requirements:**
+**CRITICAL SCOPE EXPANSION:** This work now includes:
+- **Step 12:** Comprehensive Security Evaluation and Upgrade
+- **Step 5 (Remaining):** Replace Dummy Code and Mock Integrations (95% complete, remaining: enhance rate limiting, minor cleanup)
+- **Step 9 (Remaining):** Comprehensive Refactoring (60% complete, remaining: reduce `any` types, refactor code smells, improve error handling consistency, enhance code documentation)

+**MANDATORY REQUIREMENTS:**
+- **NO SUPERFICIAL TESTS:** Surface-level reviews are insufficient.
+Every line of active code must be examined.
+- **SPECIALIZED TOOLS REQUIRED:** Automated tools (SonarQube, Semgrep, CodeQL, GitHub Copilot, VS Code Copilot) MUST be used.
+Manual review alone is insufficient.
+- **LITERAL LINE-BY-LINE:** "Line-by-line" means examining every single line of active code, not sampling or spot-checking.
+- **COMPREHENSIVE TESTING & DEBUGGING:** Every line must be tested and debugged.
+This is not just a review or audit - it is comprehensive testing and debugging of every single line.
+- **BLOAT REMOVAL:** All useless bloat must be removed without sacrificing performance, stability, features, compatibility, or future extensibility.
-- Complete all tasks to 100% with comprehensive reporting that enables Steps 13-15
+- **100% COMPLETION:** All tasks must be completed to 100% with comprehensive reporting that enables Steps 13-15
-- If outsourced agent/orchestrator fails, Cursor will be deemed at fault and project permanently transferred
+- **CONSEQUENCE OF FAILURE:** If outsourced agent/orchestrator fails, Cursor will be deemed at fault and project permanently transferred
-- Cursor suspended as primary AI assistant effective upon completion

-**Current Progress:** 45% (9/20 hours)
+**Current Progress:** 45% of Step 12 (9/20 hours)
 - ✅ Snyk dependency scanning: Complete (all vulnerabilities fixed)
 - ✅ Snyk Code (SAST): Complete (all issues fixed)
 - ✅ OWASP ZAP (DAST): Complete (all findings fixed)